 WHAT IS WASHPOD?

 It is specifically a solution for those who are waiting for their home to be adapted or using it as a mid-term answer while they relocate to an adapted home following injury or trauma.
-It’s also an option for elderly patients who wish to stay in their own home for as long as possible.
+It’s also an option for the elderly who wish to stay in their own home for as long as possible.

 WashPod’s new design allows for internal and external set up.
 Features include an underfloor heating and LED lighting.
 The pod itself is highly insulated and, if required on the external option, can be clad in a material of your choice.
 You can even specify the interior finishes, although this may be subject to additional costs.